SvenjaHalfter/svenjahalfter.github.io/index.md

 # About me

 After graduating with a Master of Science in Marine Biology at the [University of Rostock](https://www.uni-rostock.de/en/) in Germany and at the [University Centre in Svalbard](unis.no) in Norway, I moved to Australia for my PhD in 2017.
-I recently finished my PhD thesis on how zooplankton control the Biological Carbon Pump in the subantarctic Southern Ocean.
-I am currently finalising a position as research assistant at the [Institute for Marine and Antarctic Studies](https://www.imas.utas.edu.au/) in Hobart, Australia, before moving to Wellington, New Zealand, to start a new postdoctoral position as a plankton ecologist with [NIWA](https://niwa.co.nz/).
+In early 2022, I finished the PhD on the impact of zooplankton on the subantarctic Biological Carbon Pump at [IMAS](https://www.imas.utas.edu.au/) and I recently moved to New Zealand to work as a zooplankton ecologist for [NIWA](https://niwa.co.nz/).

 My main interests are:
-- Role of plankton physiology, distribution and population dynamics in carbon export
+- Impact of plankton physiology, distribution, and population dynamics on ecosystem and carbon export
-- Impact of climate change on polar ecosystems
+- Climate change in polar ecosystems
 - Ocean data collection and management

 # Contact

-Send me an email: Svenja.Halfter@utas.edu.au.
+Send me an email: Svenja.Halfter@niwa.co.nz.